shubham-chakraborty-8/airline_flight_delay_analysis/README.md

 | US Airways Inc.              | 784157      | 134516    | 12167         | 7678                 | 1.06        | 81.29 | 2.53    | 0.24             | 0.11                 |
 | Hawaiian Airlines Inc.       | 727265      | 89794     | 4850          | 7394                 | 0.57        | 86.99 | 1.68    | 0.23             | 0.11                 |
 | Delta Air Lines Inc.         | 8661561     | 1198884   | 85395         | 531592               | 1.11        | 85.17 | 7.12    | 0.20             | 0.08                 |
+The summary is sorted along the disruption score.
+Since I could not find any reliable universal performance scoring metric for the airline industry, I provided weighted scoring to the disruption events such as delays, cancellations and diversions.
+Cancellations got the highest score of 5, diversions got 3 and delays being most common and least disruptive among the three got a baseline scoring.
+The combination created a table that confirms the performance matrix to a high degree.
+Delta Air lines being the clear most reliable alternative despite being one of the larger airlines highlights their efficiency.
+Both the top most disruptive airlines had to rebrand themselves later on due to being highly inefficient.